AzeezEbrahim/AzeezEbrahim/README.md

-- 👋 Hi, I’m Abdulaziz Hamid Ebrahim from yemen, born 1999
+- 👋 Hi, I’m Abdulaziz Hamid Ebrahim, born 1999
 - ✨ I live in Saudi Arabia and I'm an Electrical Engineer at King Abdulaziz University
 - 👀 I’m interested in Artificial Intelligence and myHDL using python
 - 🌱 I’m currently deeping in python AI projects